LimePay/docs/Processing-Payments.md

 This document contains detailed information on what the prerequisites of processing LimePay Payments are, how to create and process them.

-If you are not familiar with types of payments, check the [Getting Started](https://github.com/LimePay/docs/blob/master/Getting-Started.md#6-payments) document.
+If you are not familiar with types of payments, check the [Getting Started](https://github.com/LimePay/docs/blob/latest/Getting-Started.md#6-payments) document.

 ### 1. Requirements
-The requirements for processing LimePay payments, no matter the type are described below with their corresponding:
+The requirements for processing LimePay payments, no matter the type, are described below:
  - Your Escrow contract must be deployed - *Performed by LimePay's on-boarding team, with information provide by the dApp owner.*
  - The Escrow contract must be funded with ethers and tokens (if applicable) - *Performed by the dApp owner.*
  - The Signers of the Escrow contract must be configured - *Performed by the dApp owner.*